-Major Program: A student in the major takes six foundational courses in the three disciplines as well as three additional courses to develop a more advanced understanding along either a more biophysical or biochemical track.
-Students develop their expertise by the election of two courses from a list of electives.
+Major Program: A student in the major takes six foundational courses in the three disciplines as well as a tracked set of intermediate courses to develop a more advanced understanding along either a more biophysical or biochemical track.
+Students then develop their expertise by the selection of courses from a list of electives.
 For the Biophysical track 2 electives are selected -- at least one of which is a biology course with a lab.
 For the Biochemisry track 1 elective is selected.
 One advanced course completes the major.
 (For a clearer visual presentation of the tracks, please see "Course Requirements (Tabular)" at left.)

 Special Topics Course BCPB 490 may be elected for students who wish an intensive laboratory or research tutorial in Biochemistry and Biophysics with individual members of the faculty.

 For completion of the major, a comprehensive requirement consists of attendance at 6 or more BCBP approved seminars during your senior year, and presentation of a paper to a committee of BCBP faculty.

 Departmental Honors Program: Some majors may elect to pursue an independent research project that enables them the opportunity to graduate with honors.
 Candidates for the degree with honors should elect Biochemistry and Biophysics (BCBP) 498 and 499D.